 Welcome to this occasional series where I am attempting a virtual journey around the 50 States of America in song.
 For anyone new to this place, I have a continuous route map where I enter and leave each state only once.
 Suggestions for the next leg always welcome!

 It’s quite some time since I continued on my American Odyssey in Song and that would be because I developed a severe case of Odyssey block!
 After struggling somewhat to identify any songs at all for the New England states, once I hit New York there were just too many.
 I have started this post on numerous occasions but always gave up half way through.
-This time, as The Drifters sang in 1961, it’s going to be different, this time I’m going to stay (with it)….
+This time however I’m going to buckle down and get on with it.

 No time for lengthy paragraphs about the state itself this time though as loads of songs to get through.
 Suffice to say it must be one of the most diverse states in the whole of the US as not only does it have Long Island, whose “Hamptons” are where rich New Yorkers go to spend their summers, but it also has the wilderness areas to the north where hunting and fishing are the pastimes of choice.
 The state borders Canada and two of the Great Lakes but at the foot of the triangle there is one of the most iconic and culturally rich cities in the world, New York.